Haiylu/mentorAppSpring2020/README.md

 Design mentor and mentee app

 Users can view current mentor profile
-Users can be able to filter (search) names of the mentors....
-Implement user authentication so that only logged in users can add info...Haiylu
+Users can be able to filter (search) names of the mentors Implement user authentication so that only logged in users can add info

 Technical requirements: